duynguyen2709/FTP_Client/README.md

 This application does not use any additional libraries except C++'s standard ones.
 ## Getting Started
 ### How to Use
-Just download or clone the repo then run EXE file in Release folder.
+Just download or clone the repo then run EXE file in Release.rar.

 You can edit the source code files then build with Visual Studio for the same result.